401K

 The Challenge

 Many people assume that their expenses will automatically decrease after they stop working.
 However, this is often not the case.
-In fact, factors such as healthcare costs, lifestyle inflation, and inflation itself can significantly increase your expenses once you’re retired.
-Without a proper estimate, you might find yourself running short of funds much sooner than expected, risking the possibility of outliving your savings.
+Factors such as healthcare costs, lifestyle inflation, and inflation itself can significantly increase your expenses once you're retired.

 The Reality of Retirement Expenses

-The traditional rule of thumb suggests you’ll need 70-80% of your pre-retirement income, but this oversimplifies the complexity of retirement spending.
-Many retirees discover that their expenses actually increase in the early years of retirement as they pursue travel, hobbies, and activities they couldn’t enjoy while working.
-Additionally, healthcare costs typically rise with age, and long-term care expenses can quickly deplete even substantial savings.
+The traditional rule of thumb suggests you'll need 70-80% of your pre-retirement income, but this oversimplifies retirement spending complexity.
+Many retirees discover their expenses actually increase in early retirement as they pursue travel, hobbies, and activities they couldn't enjoy while working.

 Consider these often-overlooked expenses: